Search

 Press Releases

-Smile Foundation is an NGO in India directly benefitting over 750,000 children and their families every year, through more than 350 live welfare projects on education, healthcare, livelihood and women empowerment, in over 1000 remote villages and slums across 25 states of India.
+Smile Foundation is known for its exemplary work towards healthcare and education for children, livelihood and empowerment for women.
+It directly benefits over 400,000 children and their families every year.
+Its efforts also aid more than 200 live welfare projects on education, healthcare, livelihood women empowerment projects, in over 950 remote villages and slums across 25 Indian states.

 Categories